namhoonki/academic-kickstart/content/authors/admin/_index.md

 organizations:
 - name: University of Miami
   url: "https://politicalscience.as.miami.edu/"
-role: Assistant Professor in the Department of Political Science
+role: Assistant Professor in the Department of Political Science (joining Aug 2020)

 social:
 - icon: envelope